carnotresearch/cr-nimble/docs/index.rst

 CR-Nimble
 =====================================

-Fast linear algebra and signal processing utilities with JAX
+CR-Nimble consists of fast linear algebra and signal processing routines.
+Most of the routines have been implemented using Google JAX.
+Thus, they can be easily run on a variety of hardware (CPU, GPU, TPU).

 .. toctree::